Concordium/concordium.github.io/source/testnet/mobile-wallet/explore-more.rst

 .. _testnet-explore-more:

 ============================================
-Explore the *More* page in the mobile wallet
+Explore the *More* page in the Mobile Wallet
 ============================================

 .. contents::